exeg/doitChallange/readme.md

 $ node app -test FILENAME
 ```
 Results of testing are visible on your terminal and stored in CSV file errorReport.
+The steps.txt file contains the plan that was used to create this application.
 Have a nice day.
 ## History
 1.0